 Invenergy recognizes the need for early coordination and communication with federal, state, and local agencies, and close collaboration with the other neighboring Morro Bay Wind Energy Area lessees.
-This ACP will guide communication and engagement through project development, the environmental review process, and construction, operation, and decommissioning.
+This ACP will guide communication and engagement through project development, the environmental review process, construction, operation, and decommissioning.

-The ACP incorporates input received from BOEM and other federal, state, and local agencies on the draft ACP, which was provided to agencies prior to the agency meeting held by Invenergy on September 21, 2023.
-The ACP will also be refined as needed throughout the project lifespan as agency and stakeholder engagement progresses.
+This ACP incorporates input received from BOEM and other federal, state, and local agencies.
+The initial draft ACP was provided to agencies prior to the agency meeting held by Invenergy on September 21, 2023.
+Subsequent drafts have also been shared with agencies for their comment and review (see Version Updates table on page i).
+The ACP will continue to be refined as needed throughout the project's lifespan as agency engagement progresses.